 Ms. Laurie Pinney, Fiscal Officer

 The Fiscal Officer is a four (4) year term that begins on April 1 after the previous November election and expires on March 31.
-The Fiscal Officer position is on the ballot along with one (1) trustee.
-Ms. Pinney won her election November, 2011 running unopposed to continue as Township Fiscal Officer effective April 1, 2012 to March 31, 2016.
-The Fiscal Officer is required to provide four (4) fiscal reports per year at a Trustee Meeting.
+Ms. Pinney took office as Township Fiscal Officer in 2003 and has been elected thereafter.
+Her current term expires March 31, 2024.

 Funding to operate all services provided to residents in Richfield Township comes from property taxes, motor vehicle license tax, gasoline tax, permissive motor vehicle license tax, park fees and zoning fees.
-Periodically inheritance tax is also collected and income may be derived from lease agreements as well.
-The inheritance tax is due to expire December 31, 2012.
+Additional income may be derived from lease agreements as well.
 In 2005, a Joint Economic Development Agreement with the Village of Richfield was reached that will produce additional income for the Township.

 Another major source of income comes in the form of specific levies, which are voted on by the residents.
-In Richfield Township's case, there are currently three (3) levies:
+Richfield Township currently has four levies:

 REAL ESTATE PROPERTY ANALYSIS FOR TOWNSHIP FUNDING PURPOSES